How 211 is Helping Pennsylvanians

 211 is a vital service leveraged by millions of people across North America.
 Every day, clients contact 211 to access free and confidential crisis and emergency counseling, disaster assistance, food, health care and insurance assistance, stable housing and utilities payment assistance, employment services, veteran services and childcare and family services.

 No matter the situation, the specialists at 211 listen, identify underlying problems, and connect people in need with resources and services in their community that improve their lives.
-In 2019 alone, PA 211 answered more than 200,000 calls, connecting community members in need to life-changing support.
+In 2020 alone, PA 211 answered more than 270,000 calls, connecting community members in need to life-changing support.
+Check out interactive data explaining community needs and PA 211’s COVID-19 response.

 Each year, 16 million people in the United States dial 211 for help with basic needs like food and shelter or emergency services.
 211 Counts is the first tool to provide real-time, searchable and visual presentations of data from 211 call centers across the nation.
 Using 211 Counts, you’ll find a snapshot of community-specific needs displayed by ZIP code, region or call center as recently as yesterday, enabling you to easily check trends, make comparisons and share information.
 211 Counts works with PA 211 to share this information with community leaders and service agencies.
 Visit pa.211counts.org.